Landonb0909/Clicker/README.md

 click keys and win....... there are also achievements fr

 ## Requirements
-macOS Ventura 13.0 or later
+macOS Ventura 13.0 or later.
+(Sonoma Prefered)
-macOS Sonoma 14.0 *PREFERED*